Pawi16/odin-landing-page/README.md

 # odin-landing-page

-Photo by Jakub Dziubak on Unsplash
+dog-image by Julian on Unsplash header text from bohemian rhapsody